Funding & Support

 Sub‑projects

-• Hydrogen Sieving: Quantum chemisty and MD simulations to design Å‑scale pores for selective H2 separation from gas mixtures.
+• Hydrogen Sieving: Quantum chemistry and MD simulations to design Å‑scale pores for selective H2 separation from gas mixtures.

 • Rare‑Earth Ion Extraction: Free‑energy landscape modeling of rare-earth ion transport through nanostructured membranes.